zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

   --set
 ```

-Replace <MY_CONTAINER_REGISTRY> with the specific name of your container registry stack
+Replace `<MY_CONTAINER_REGISTRY>` with the specific name of the container registry used in your stack

-#### Path 2: register a new code repository and reuse the builds from the other code repository
+#### Path 2: Register a new code repository and reuse the builds from the other code repository

-With ZenML, you have the flexibility to register and utilize multiple code repositories.
+With ZenML, you have the flexibility to register and use multiple code repositories.
 This means that you can register a new code repository containing your own code and leverage the existing builds from the example code repository to execute your code without the need to independently build and push Docker images to a container registry.

 To achieve this, follow the steps outlined below: